Christopherdu65/Lazy_DB-CSC-4710-/README.md

 **Note: Some of the data was edited manually once the appropriate tables were created.
 So the data in the INSERT file might be sligthly different from our actual data.**

 ## Queries Run
+1. Find the top 5 products with the lowest stock in the Atlanta store.

+select inventory.upc, inventory.inventory_id, store.city, product_count from check_product, store, inventory where inventory.inventory_id = check_product.inventory_id and store.store_id = check_product.store_id and city = 'Atlanta' order by product_count limit 5

+2. how often are pie and 7up purchased together?

+select count(t2.order_id) As 'Amount Purchased Together' from order_item as t1, order_item as t2 where  t1.upc = 0621911607838 and t2.upc = 7858651552941 and t1.order_id = t2.order_id

+3. What are the best 3 years in terms of sales?

+ select year, amount_sold *price as total, sum(amount_sold * price) as sales from order_item inner join has_prod on order_item.upc = has_prod.upc inner join order_ on order_item.order_id = order_.order_id  group by year order by sales DESC limit 3

+4. what month did fuji apples sell the best?

+select upc, sum(amount_sold) as sales, month, year from order_item natural join order_ natural join product where product.name = 'fuji apples'

+5. What are the top 5 weeks this year(2021) in terms of sales?

+select year, week, amount_sold *price as total, sum(amount_sold * price) as sales from order_item inner join has_prod on order_item.upc = has_prod.upc inner join order_ on order_item.order_id = order_.order_id where year = 2021 group by week order by sales DESC limit 5;

 ## Testing